Asian Studies (ASAN)

 ASAN 629 Asian Security Cultures (3) Comparative study of conceptualizations, practices and institutions of national security in Asia in light of their geographic and historic contexts.
 Pre: 310 and 312, or consent.
 (Once a year)

 ASAN 636 Culture and Urban Form in Asia (3) Cultural and historical impact on urban form, contention of tradition and modernity in urban space, spatial expression of state and society, perception and utilization of urban design, evolution of urban form in selected Asian capitals.
 Pre: 312, ARCH 341, PLAN 310, or PLAN 600.
-(Cross-listed as PLAN 636)
+(Cross-listed as ARCH 687 and PLAN 636)

 ASAN 638 Asian Development and Urbanization (3) Theories of globalization and sustainability in development, impacts of globalization and sustainability on development planning and policy formation, selected case studies of Asia-Pacific development.
 A-F only.
 Pre: (600 or PLAN 630) with a grade of B or above.
 (Cross-listed as GEOG 638 and PLAN 638)

 ASAN 651 East Asia Now (3) Views East Asia as an interactive region.
 Examines common historical and cultural, economic and political themes including various experiences with the West.
 Focus upon present state of the region.
 A-F only.
 Pre: 310, 312; or consent.